 A Common Misconception Between Ounces and Troy Ounces

-One of the biggest misconceptions for investors who are new to the bullion marketplace is that an ounce and a troy ounce are equal.
-This is not the case, and many people are frequently confused when their products weigh more than one ounce.
+One of the biggest misconceptions for investors who are new to the bullion marketplace is to think that an ounce and a troy ounce are equal.
+This is not the case, and many people are frequently confused when their products weigh more than one regular ounce (avoirdupois ounce).
 In fact, most products are referred to in ounces but are actually sold in troy ounces.
-The reality is that the vast majority of bullion dealers are referring to troy ounces when they say “ounces”.
-This is the “industry standard.”
+The reality is that the vast majority of bullion dealers are referring to troy ounces when they say "ounces".
+This is the "industry standard."

 The Difference Between The Two Ounce Units